 Budget and Budget Justification

 Many expenses may not be covered.
 Note: These lists are not necessarily all-inclusive.
-Please contact Pediatrics Accounting Administration with any questions about whether or not the Research funds cover any possible expense.
+Please contact the Children’s Research Institute at firstname.lastname@example.org with any questions about whether or not the research funds cover any possible expense.

 Approved Research Expenses:

 - Biostatistical support

 - Computer/software (with clear justification of why they are needed).
 Any information technology-related purchases deemed essential to the project by the awards committee must be approved by Department of Pediatrics IT.
 All hardware and software will be considered property of the Department.
 The Department will determine appropriate disposition of such items at the end of the project.

 - Publication costs of publishers (submit info from publisher)

 - Salary and fringe benefit (UNC faculty not allowed; other research positions may be allowed, but must be approved by PI’s department via the routing/signature process.)